swagslash/GameTracker-Server/README.md

 ## Setup
 The backend is configured to either use a local Postgres DB or use a Docker container powered Postgres DB

-> The application needs an application.yaml which can be found on your GoggleDrive.
+> The application needs an application.yaml which can be found on your GoogleDrive.
 Copy and replace your local application.yaml.dummy with it.

 ### Local DB
 In case of local DB just start your DB and adapt your connection in the application.yaml file